-Admission to the National Historic Site itself during the day is approximately $12 for adults, $10 for seniors and free for children under the age of 18.
-The museum is closed during the concerts, however, except for days when it’s raining and the band performs inside.
-On those occasions guests can see a bit of the attraction, but only a little.
+Admission to the National Historic Site itself during the day was approximately $12 for adults, $10 for seniors and free for children under the age of 18.
+The museum was closed during the concerts, however, except for days when it was raining and the band performed inside.
+On those occasions guests could see a bit of the attraction, but only a little.

 In addition to its summer evening concerts, the museum hosts a number of other events throughout the year.
 For details, see our article about Cannery Events or check out the Gulf of Georgia Cannery NHS‘s website.

 For more information about the venue and surrounding area, check out any of the following:

 Other articles that might be of interest include the following: